Proto:Daikatana (Windows)/Milestone 2/Items

 - 32 Health Field Cannister(sic)

-The Acro Boost looks significantly different in the Pre-Alpha.
+The Acro Boost looks significantly different in the Pre-Alpha and Milestone 2.
 Instead of being a blue lightning bolt with three lines wrapped around it, it is a tan circular icon with a drawing of a person with their legs spread out and little explosion-like shapes comign from their legs and head.
-Interestingly, the art for the pre-alpha Acro Boost appeared in both the Mplayer demo and the final game.
+Interestingly, the art for the prototype Acro Boost appeared in both the Mplayer demo and the final game.

 An earlier version of the Acro Boost's model without a texture appears twice as acro.mdl and skin.mdl.
 It appears to be the same model, but with the bottom facing up and vice versa.